mickfuzz/makecode-platformer-101/README.md

 and to monitor their own progress.
 It is also flexible enough to provide materials for those who want to learn concepts in a structured way although it priorities opportunities for more messy approaches to learning.

+### A Restricted Set of Learning Dimensions

+To encourage messy, experimental learning many of the computer science concepts that it would be possible to teach are intentionally put into the background to prioritise a inclusive process.
+Care has been taken to reduce the number of concepts and patterns in these areas to a manageable amount.

+In addition to these subject related learning dimentions, there are notes on process related learning dimensions outside of subject knowledge that may be useful to facilitators and parents.
+These include:

+* [Coding Concepts](https://mickfuzz.github.io/makecode-platformer-101/learningDimensions#coding-concepts): mechanics of coding including using variables, loops, lists, logic and different types of data.
+* [Design Practices](https://mickfuzz.github.io/makecode-platformer-101/codingConcepts#design-practices): including goal setting, creating, testing adn reflecting
+* [21st Century Skills](https://mickfuzz.github.io/makecode-platformer-101/learningDimensions#21st-century-skills): including communication, collaboration, creativity, critical thinking and digital literacies
+* [Wider Computing Patterns and Systems Concepts](https://mickfuzz.github.io/makecode-platformer-101/learningDimensions#wider-patterns): including input events, Creating Functions, systems dynamics and different types of feedback loops.

 ### Starting with the Familiar, Zoom into Detail, Zoom out to Wider Patterns